thewhitetulip/build-app-with-python-antitextbook/manuscript/05-constructs.md

 	print("hi")
 ```

-The syntax error is because the interpreter isn't able to find out what block the statement belongs to.
+The error is because the interpreter isn't able to find out what block the statement belongs to.

 #### Nesting